Wet market: Greenland

-In Greenland, local wet markets known as brætter sell food from wild animals, including seal meat, whale meat, reindeer meat, and polar bear meat.
+In Greenland, local markets known as brætter sell food from wild animals, including seal meat, whale meat, reindeer meat, and polar bear meat.
 Brætter do not sell live animals, but most meat sold in brætter is fresh and recently butchered.
 While larger towns have purpose-built facilities, the brætter in smaller towns and village settlements sell seafood in open-air stands without running water or electricity.
 Only fresh meat was allowed to be sold in Nuuk at Kalaaliaraq Market, the largest fresh food market in Greenland, until 2018 when the government of Greenland began permitting the sale of dried and salted meat at Kalaaliaraq.

 Trichinosis is a common problem in Greenland due to the consumption of wild polar bear meat.
 In 2016, several people were infected with Trichinella roundworms from eating polar bear meat from a local brætter even though the meat had initially passed inspections.
 As of 2017, Trichinella inspections for seal and polar bear meat sold at brætter is not mandatory.